 Talking about mental health has become increasingly commonplace to talk about in every industry.
 Even so, suicide is a topic often glossed over until it happens to someone you love.
 We understand the importance of open conversation and the urgency of keeping it that way, now and for future generations to come.
-This week is National Suicide Prevention Week, and we’re taking this time to provide resources to try and aid the conversation, provide support, and offer a safe space for anyone who needs it.
+With National Suicide Prevention Week upon us, we’re taking this time to provide resources to try and aid the conversation, provide support, and offer a safe space for anyone who needs it.

 National Suicide Prevention Week Mental Health Resources“Even the darkest night will end and the sun will rise.” – Les Misérables by Victor Hugo Click To Tweet